dandelion25/grimworld-lasguns-mjeiouwsfork/README.md

 - added four new sounds I mixed, in an effort to more closely match actual lasgun pews.
 I did not succeed.
 Still cool though.
 - guns are made with plasteel, uranium, and components, because that's what made the most sense to me.
 Maybe should have switched for one or two advanced components, but what goes.
 - Accatran and laspistols currently both fire the same damage round, which also has a much higher chance of starting fires.
-- This mod is a little unbalanced!
+- This fork is a little unbalanced!
 But I didn't care at the time, 'cuz I made this for myself.
 - The Kantrael should be roughly equivalent to an burny, armour-penetrating assault rifle.
 - lucius MVP.
 - Sloppily recoloured the guns to be grey; red and green looked a little festive in my concrete colony.